jbeck018/howlerops/backend-go/TESTING_GUIDE.md

-# SQL Studio Testing Guide
+# Howlerops Testing Guide

-Complete guide for running tests in the SQL Studio backend and frontend.
+Complete guide for running tests in the Howlerops backend and frontend.

 ## Table of Contents